 The stakeholder engagement programme ensures relevant information is disclosed to stakeholders allowing for feedback on the Project impacts and proposed mitigation.
 Where required, Project documentation will be amended to reflect the findings of the various methods of engagement.
 For engagement to be effective the Project needs to ensure that as many stakeholders as possible are reached during the engagement programme.
-It is noted that due to Covid-19 restrictions and controls, typical engagement method may not be appropriate especially during the early stages of the Project therefore, the SEP outlines short term and longer-term disclosure methods.
-Adjustments to the SEP may be required dependant on future COVID-19 restriction put in place.

-5.2.
 Disclosure of Information